NJUAstrometry/NJUAstrometry.github.io/test/nliu/_index.zh.md

 ---
 # Display name
-title: 王圳伟
+title: 刘牛

 # Full Name (for SEO)
-first_name: 圳伟
+first_name: Niu
-last_name: 王
+last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - zwwang
+  - nliu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 硕士研究生
+role: 准聘助理教授

 # Organizations/Affiliations
 organizations: